lisafast/lacnotredame/content/about/about.md

 ***

-## 2018 Lake Association Meeting
+## 2019 Lake Association Meeting

 Join us at our Annual General Meeting to share ideas and concerns about the lakes, water quality and the watershed.

-* August 18th, 2018
+* Tentative date: August 10th, 2019
 * Time: 10:00 am
-* Location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC
+* Tentative location: Rupert Community Centre, 24 Chemin Shouldice, La Pêche, QC
-* Review and approval of the [Minutes of the 2017 Annual General Meeting](/assets/docs/minutes/AGM_Minutes_2017.pdf) will take place at the start of this year's meeting
+* Review and approval of the [Minutes of the 2018 Annual General Meeting](./2018BoardReport.md) will take place at the start of this year's meeting
 * Current members will be sent an email notification of the meeting
 * Not a member?
 Join the Association at the meeting, pay an Association Board member or email us at info@lacnotredame.org

 ***

-Minutes for each year act as a formal record of the meeting, and include the Treasurer's annual report on the Association's finances.
+Approved minutes for each year act as a formal record of the meeting, and include the Treasurer's annual report on the Association's finances.

 * [2017 Annual General Meeting minutes (English PDF)](/assets/docs/minutes/AGM_Minutes_2017.pdf)
 * [2016 AGM (English)](/assets/docs/minutes/AGM_Minutes_2016.pdf)